openstax/ce-styles/styles/README.md

 So given the example of `$note--boxed__container:` in the next section, the variable represents a container that is a piece of a "boxed" type note.

-### Writing the componenets and shapes
+### Writing the components and shapes

-Open the file we just created in your favorite editor to get started writing our design componenets and shapes.
+Open the file we just created in your favorite editor to get started writing our design components and shapes.
 We will write our components to variables so that they can be reused.
 ```scss
 // _design.scss
 $Note--Boxed__Container: (